Note that there is a lesson to learn in all of this. Read until the end.

 After the wonders of YAH were shown to him, Nebuchadnezzar himself acknowledged Daniel’s true name and honored the YAH of Israel, writing, “Daniel came into my presence. . . .
 (He is called Belteshazzar, after the name of my god, and the spirit of the holy gods is in him)” (Daniel 4:8).
 Years later, the queen of Babylon still referred to Daniel by his Hebrew name, although she knows of Nebuchadnezzar’s attempt to change it: she spoke of him as “Daniel, whom the king called Belteshazzar” (Daniel 5:12).

-King Nimrod was the grandson of Noah.
+King Nimrod was the greatgrandson of Noah through Ham.
 Both King Nimrod and King Nebuchadnezzar in one way or the other were related to each other.
 Interestingly enough, also Queen Vashti was their relative.
 So it is clear that their lineage continued on.
 They were both leaders of Babylon/Kingdom of Babylon.

 King Nimrod and King Nebuchadnezzar were both very significant men during their time.
 Sadly, they stood out for DOING EVIL!
 The Kings hated YAH (a.k.a GOD, in Hebrew).
 They temporarily repented by agreeing to honour and worship YAH the ONLY TRUE LIVING GOD because of the MIRACLES they observed through Abraham, Shadrach, Meshach and Abednego.
 They returned to their idolatry not so long after that.

 Abraham, Shadrach, Meshach and Abednego were placed in a FIERY FURNACE for reasons of refusing to worship the idols/gods of the lands in which they dwelt at the time as well as (for reasons of) challenging their kings regarding the idolatry which was being practised all over.
-Today, these lands are known as BABYLON as they both worshipped and worship Ba-al / Bel as well as Ishtar (a.k.a Easter).
+Today, the lands where they dwelt are spiritually known as BABYLON as they both worshipped and worship Ba-al / Bel as well as Ishtar (a.k.a Easter).
 Sodom and Gomorrah was also Babylon of some kind.

 Today, there is Mother Babylon who has had daughters.
 Babylon is not just about idolatry and paganism.
 Babylon extends to Christmas and Easter observations.
 YAHUVEH GOD says in Revelation 18 and Jeremiah that HE will destroy Babylon with all its followers and daughters.
 This is why YAHUVEH GOD is beckoning HIS Children to come out of Babylon as soon as possible.